jamesfowkes/adl/README.md

 ## Unit Tests

 The hardware-independent bits of RAAT are unit-tested and one day the results will be integrated into this Github repository so I can have more confidence in what I'm doing.

+## Limitations

+Here's what RAAT *isn't*:

+ - Small: a RAAT sketch will use more RAM and FLASH than an "equivalent" non-RAAT sketch (maybe a lot more)
+ - Fast: RAAT is not designed for applications that need lightning fast responses.
+The background processing takes up CPU cycles that could be used for other things.
+It's designed for speed of development, not speed of code!
+ - Production Ready: because it can be driven by text files and command line programs, in theory it can be built into automated deployment pipelines - but as said above, it's experimental and liable to break!
+ - Super-beginner-friendly: while RAAT certainly can be used by beginners to Arduino, it's better to have some idea of the ecosystem and how to code before jumping in.